 Gold investors typically tout several virtues of the yellow metal: It hedges against inflation, they say, it's an uncorrelated asset that doesn't move with the stock market and it can grow in value when national or even global uncertainty is high.
 Those features help build the bull case, which you can leverage via gold ETFs.

-Here's an introduction to seven low-cost gold ETFs that offer varying types of exposure to the precious commodity.
+With that in mind, here's an introduction to seven low-cost gold ETFs.
 This list includes the most ubiquitous gold ETFs on the market – funds you typically can read about in just about any daily commodity wrap-up – as well as a few that aren't as well-covered by the financial media but might be better investments than their high-asset brethren.

 SPDR Gold Shares

 - Assets under management: $51.6 billion

 The SPDR Gold Shares (GLD, $169.65) is the prototypical gold fund: It represents fractional interest in physical gold bullion stored in vaults.
 That allows investors to participate in the upside of gold prices without having to deal with the hassles of physically storing, protecting and insuring bullion or coins.